albertstarfield/project-zephyrine/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/albertstarfield/project-zephyrine)

 ## Project Zephyrine: An open-source Augmented Adaptive System for UAV exploring the fusion of Adaptive System with adaptive deterministic control systems.
+Adhering to an **Ongoing adaptation of high-integrity software paradigms (DO-178C, ECSS-E-ST-40C, ECSS-Q-ST-80C)**.

 ### A Glimpse Into the Aether: Abstract